Hello everyone; Coach Tyler here.

 - Each day, 1 billion hours of video are watched around the globe.

 And from it, we can immediately see that Youtube gives you access to a massive audience.
-Of course, not all of them want to watch a fitness video, but some of them certainly will have an interest.
+Of course, not all of them want to watch a fitness video, but some will certainly be interested.
 And that’s something you can tap into.

 But perhaps the main advantage of Youtube is the fact that it is such a visual medium.
 Certainly more so than Facebook and Twitter.

-So let’s start out from the very beginning and look into the steps you need to follow to set up Youtube as a successful part of your social media marketing strategy.
+So let’s start from the very beginning and look into the steps you must follow to set up Youtube as a successful part of your social media marketing strategy.

 Create your channel

-Obviously, if you don’t have a Youtube channel, you are going to have to create one.
+Obviously, if you don’t have a Youtube channel, you will have to create one.
 This is a relatively easy thing to do, especially if you already have a Google account.

 First, you must add a banner image.
 Make sure to tie it in with your brand and keep it similar to your other social media sites.
 This image is 2560 x 1440 pixels in size.